 Alternatively, first nest the bowl with the ice cream base into the empty larger bowl.
 Fill the sides with ice cubes and cold water, taking care not to let any water spill into the bowl with the ice cream base.
 This is my preferred method, as sitting directly on the bottom of the bowl, rather than sitting on ice cubes, is more stable.

-Pour into a container and close with a lid.
-Leave in the refrigerator overnight or up to 3 days, if dairy is fresh.
+When you ice cream base is cooled, pour it into a container and close with a lid.
+Leave in the refrigerator overnight – or up to 3 days, if dairy is fresh-.

 In a small bowl put the raisins and pour the rum over.
 Leave to macerate for 3-4 hours.
 Strain and reserve the raisins.
 Measure 80 gr rum to pour into the ice cream during the last stage of churning.
 Keep both, separately, in the fridge.